JackWitek/events-frontend/README.md

 # Events Manager - Frontend

-A Vue.js frontend that connects to a Ruby on Rails API backend
+A Vue.js frontend that connects to a Ruby on Rails API backend Can be used for managing events, planning vacations, etc

 Backend can be found [here](https://github.com/JackWitek/events-backend)